 After my absurd reasoning I had to conclude it was just a typo.
 A bit of a no-no for a museum on the history of printing and all trade associated with printmaking.
 Including proofreaders and type-setters.

 Oh and another thing: There is not a single sign post or map of the city anywhere to be found in poxy Antwerp.
 It's a bleedin' maze!
-Even Ghent is one-up on that point (though I hate to admit it).
+Even Ghent is one-up on that point (

 And all the people actually living there are fully aware of the problem and kind of shrug their shoulders and go "yes, they should put up a few signs.
 But they're not gonna because everyone who lives here knows their way around".